Media Services v3 frequently asked questions

 - DRM license acquisition by the client, which must be under HTTPS if license delivery is provided by Media Services.
 The PlayReady product suite doesn't mandate HTTPS for license delivery.
 If your PlayReady license server is outside Media Services, you can use either HTTP or HTTPS.

 The ASP.NET player application uses HTTPS as a best practice, so Media Player is on a page under HTTPS.
-However, HTTP is preferred for streaming, so you need to consider the issue of mixed content.
+However, HTTP is preferred for streaming, so you need to consider these issues with mixed content:

 - Avoid mixed content.
 Both the player application and Media Player should use HTTP or HTTPS.
-When playing mixed content, the silverlightSS tech requires clearing a mixed-content warning.
-The flashSS tech handles mixed content without a mixed-content warning.
+When you're playing mixed content, the SilverlightSS tech requires clearing a mixed-content warning.
+The FlashSS tech handles mixed content without a mixed-content warning.

 - If your streaming endpoint was created before August 2014, it won't support HTTPS.
 In this case, create and use a new streaming endpoint for HTTPS.

 You can use exactly the same design and implementation to help protect live streaming in Media Services by treating the asset associated with a program as a VOD asset.
 To provide a multi-DRM protection of the live content, apply the same setup/processing to the asset as if it were a VOD asset before you associate the asset with the live output.

 Often, customers have invested in a license server farm either in their own datacenter or in one hosted by DRM service providers.
 With Media Services content protection, you can operate in hybrid mode.
 Content can be hosted and dynamically protected in Media Services, while DRM licenses are delivered by servers outside Media Services.
 In this case, consider the following changes:

 - STS needs to issue tokens that are acceptable and can be verified by the license server farm.
 For example, the Widevine license servers provided by Axinom require a specific JWT that contains an entitlement message.
 You need to have an STS to issue such a JWT.